mitre/thumbtack-client/README.rst

 thumbtack-client
 ================

-A client for communicating with a Thumbtack server.
+A client for communicating with a Thumbtack server (https://github.com/mitre/thumbtack).

 Documentation is available in the ``docs/`` directory or online at https://thumbtack.readthedocs.io/en/latest.